openstack/python-openstackclient/doc/source/command-objects/security-group.rst

     *Network version 2 ignores this option and will always display information* *for all projects (admin only).*

+.. option:: --project <project>

+    List security groups according to the project (name or ID)

+    *Network version 2 only*

+.. option:: --project-domain <project-domain>

+    Domain the project belongs to (name or ID).
+    This can be used in case collisions between project names exist.

+    *Network version 2 only*

 security group set
 ------------------